-Because it was all unconscious, the first thing I tried was to blame it all on my wife!
+Because it was all unconscious, the first thing I tried was to blame it all on her!
 She was the cause of all my suffering.
 If only she’d reacted differently.
 If only she hadn’t used that tone of voice.
 If only she…blah, blah, blah.
 This is the voice of the victim.
 Sure enough, after working it through with my therapist, and in the context of sacred ceremony with plant medicine, was I able to see the source of it all.

 And, wait for it, the source was me!
 Well, it was my reactions, my stories, my compensation patterns for suffering that I experienced.
 But as an adult, I am responsible to bringing these to consciousness, gaining insight, and then shifting from unconscious reactivity to conscious responsibility.

 It took me awhile to realize that as long as I was playing the victim, I could not be free, and if I wasn’t free, then my life was not my own.
 Once you get this, in your bones, you will discover a deep peace and deep resilience.
 Nobody and nothing can rob you of your freedom.
 We will always be required to undergo what Jesuit priest and palaeontologist, Pierre Teilhard de Chardin, calls “the passivities”—i.e. shit happens.
 Taking responsibility does not mean that we are in control of everything.
 In truth, we are in control of very little.
 But we can be in control of how we respond to the vicissitudes and exigencies that come our way.